G-Milzink/CI_PP1_TR/README.md

 ### Structure
 The page uses a often used and easily recognized layout.
 A navigation bar is pinned to the top of every page providing easy navigation.
-At the bottom of the screen users wil find the footer providing a clear secondary link to the contact section and links to the restaurants social media acounts.
+At the bottom of the screen users wil find the footer providing a clear secondary link to the contact section (especially at lower resolutions where it removes the need to use the dropdown menu for customers who quickly want to book a table "on the go") and links to the restaurants social media acounts.

 The website consists of five separate pages:
 - A homepage wich offers a view of the terras from one of the tables.